polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/build-deterministic-runtime.md

 ---
 title: Build a deterministic runtime
-description: Explains how to use the Substrate runtime toolbox and Docker to build deterministic Wasm binaries for Polkadot SDK-based chains.
+description: Explains how to use the Polkadot SDK runtime toolbox and Docker to build deterministic Wasm binaries for Polkadot SDK-based chains.
 ---

 # Build a Deterministic Runtime